- Fiscal Year

 In addition to the programs listed within our brochure, our district also provides specialized services for people with disabilities through the Northwest Special Recreation Association (NWSRA).
 Feel free to contact NWSRA at 847.392.2848 for more information.

-If you have questions regarding the park district’s policy regarding ADA, or believe that you have been unfairly discriminated against in the provision of services or activities at the Buffalo Grove Park District, please contact Bill Heider, Director of Recreation and Facilities, at 847.850.2160.
+If you have questions regarding the Park District’s policy regarding ADA, or believe that you have been unfairly discriminated against in the provision of services or activities at the Buffalo Grove Park District, contact Mike Maloney at 847.850.2109 or email@example.com.
 A procedure is available to you for the prompt resolution of your complaint.

 Please attach a description of any accommodations needed to your registration form.
 This procedure will help ensure your enjoyment of our programs and events.